stockphrase/no-silo/content/resources/project-grain-elevator/thought-machines/index.md

 ---

 <p style="font-family:TrixieHDOT-Heavy"> Identify the key arguments made in the reading.
-As I describe elsewhere, you should get into the habit of flagging arguments in the text during your reading as a process of critical <a href="https://no-silo.com/resources/open-handbook/chapter-1/">annotation</a>.
+As I describe elsewhere, you should get into the habit of flagging arguments in texts as a process of critical <a href="https://no-silo.com/resources/open-handbook/chapter-1/">annotation</a>.
 You might choose a symbol to place in the margins of readings to identify arguments as you encounter them.
-I use a circle, like this: <span style="color: var(--readings)"><i class="fa-solid fa-circle"></i></span>.
+I use a small circle or dot, like this: <span style="color: var(--readings)"><i class="fa-solid fa-circle"></i></span>.
 Sometimes I put a symbol in the circle like a question mark <span style="color: var(--readings)"><i class="fa-solid fa-circle-question"></i></span> or an exclamation point <span style="color: var(--readings)"><i class="fa-solid fa-circle-exclamation"></i></span> to indicate what I was thinking about the argument as I read it at the time.
-Do whatever works for you.
+Do whatever works for you, but remember the idea is that this is a clue for your future self.
+Make life easy for future self.
 One of the main skills required here is the ability to distinguish argumentative statements from the things that support them: like examples, metaphors, and evidence.
 In your field notebook, make a series of numbered statements that summarize each of the supporting arguments that you detect in the text.
-Essentially, construct a precise outline of the text's thesis and various supporting arguments.</p>
+Essentially, construct a brief and precise outline of the text's thesis and various supporting arguments.</p>

 ---